Can The Police Tow My Vehicle If I’ve Been Arrested For DUI?/ November 8, 2011

 At the initial court appearance, a defendant may file a motion with the court asking for the release of the vehicle.
 It is up to the court to determine whether the vehicle will be released and if so what conditions will be imposed.
 Conditions can include, among other things, payment of towing and storage fees, posting bond, or the installation of an ignition interlock device on the vehicle.

-If you’ve been arrested for DUI or DWI in Columbus Ohio and your vehicle has been seized, contact us now to learn about your rights and how to get your vehicle back.Related Posts
+If you’ve been arrested for DUI or DWI in Columbus Ohio and your vehicle has been seized, contact our experienced DUI attorneys now to learn about your rights and how to get your vehicle back.Related Posts